 Activities regulated by AEP

-Any activity that may impact a wetland requires either a Water Act Authorization or a Code of Practice Notice, unless the activity is exempt under the Water Act's Water (Ministerial) Regulation.
+Any activity that may impact a wetland requires either a Water Act approval or a Code of Practice Notice, unless the activity is exempt under the Water (Ministerial) Regulation.

-For any activity potentially impacting a wetland that requires a Public Lands Act disposition, applicants must submit their application package, including a Water Act application and a Wetland Assessment and Impact Report or Form, through the Electronic Disposition System (EDS).
+Therefore, for any activity impacting a wetland that requires a Public Lands Act disposition, applicants are required to submit an application through the Electronic Disposition System (EDS) with a cover letter indicating that their Public Land Act application has an associated Water Act authorization that will require either a Wetland Assessment and Impact Report or Form.

-If the activity does not involve Public Lands, a Water Act application or Code of Practice Notice must be submitted with a Wetland Assessment and Impact Report or Form and all other required plans directly to the Regulatory Approvals Centre and not through EDS.
+If the activity does not impact public lands, a Water Act approval application or Code of Practice Notice must be submitted with a Wetland Assessment and Impact Report or Form and all other required plans directly to EAS OneStop.

 AEP application processes and forms